HEADINGTON, OXFORD

 Thomas Whorwood I (Lord 1613 to 1634) & Ursula Brome

 At the time of George Brome’s death in 1613, Thomas and Ursula Whorwood were living at Mason’s Farm in Quarry.
-The medieval Headington Manor House no longer existed, and Quarry was situated conveniently near the Old London Road which led to both Oxford and Holton, while until the late eighteenth century Old Headington could only be reached by footpaths.
+The medieval Headington Manor House no longer existed, and Quarry was conveniently situated near the Old London Road, the main route to both Oxford and Holton.
+(Until the late eighteenth century, Old Headington was cut off and could only be reached by field paths.)
+They had three children:

 Sir Thomas was an aggressive landlord: in the reign of James I his tenants brought a collective action against him for breaches of manorial custom.
 Although his rents from Headington and Holton were estimated at £1000 a year, he was still paying only £40 rent to the Exchequer for the Manor of Headington.
 When he discovered that little of the profit derived from the Headington quarries accrued to the lord of the manor, he dug new pits to the east of the old workings, and by 1630 he was said to have removed 500–600 cartloads of stone from them.

-Eventually, however, Sir Thomas moved to his principal seat in Holton, and also bought the Manor of Forest Hill from Christopher Brome, son of Edmund Brome.
-(Nonetheless Alumni Oxonienses in 1635 describes the recently deceased Sir Thomas as being "of Heddington" rather than of Holton.)
+Eventually Sir Thomas moved to his principal seat in Holton, and also bought the Manor of Forest Hill from Christopher Brome, son of Edmund Brome.
+Notwithstanding this, Alumni Oxonienses in 1635 describes the recently deceased Sir Thomas as being “of Heddington” rather than of Holton.

-Sir Thomas Whorwood died in Holton at the age of 52 on 22 September 1634, according to his memorial, but the parish register states that he was buried in Holton Church on 27 October: it seems likely that the entry should read 27 September.
-The memorial put up by his widow Ursula in the floor of St Bartholomew’s Church reads:
+Sir Thomas Whorwood died at Holton in 1634 at the age of 52: on 22 September according to his memorial (below); but the parish register states that he was buried in St Bartholomew's Church in Holton on 27 October.

 Memorial to Thomas Whorwood